I Miss You (Darren Hayes song)

-"I Miss You" is a single released by the Australian singer-songwriter Darren Hayes from his first solo album, Spin.
-The track was the album's third single in the United Kingdom and its fourth single in Australia, released after "Crush (1980 Me)" in 2003.
+"I Miss You" is a song by the Australian singer-songwriter Darren Hayes.
+It was released as the fourth and final single from his first solo album, Spin.

 Background and release

 The song's protagonist describes how he feels when he is away from the one he loves.
 The song contains the repetitive phrase "Give me a reason...".

 The song debuted at #20 on the UK Singles Chart and at #25 on the Australian ARIA Chart.
 The music video shows Hayes performing in a diner and flashbacks of him and his lover.
 At the end, he is reunited with her.
 In Australia, a music video was also released for the Dallas Austin Mix.
 This video has the Australian actress Rose Byrne.
 The UK and European releases of the song included a version of the 1986 Peter Gabriel song "In Your Eyes".